 "I am wanting you to just listen.
 As I go through this difficult time I want to be able just to express my pain and I don't think I do it that often.
 I mean there are plenty of times when I listen to you and your struggles with finding work and having interviews and all those things.
 I think it is okay for me to say what's going on for me.
 This is my experience right now.
 I listen to you.
 You know the other night when …"

 In this example, the speaker is making a case for the need for empathy and being heard.
-What happens for the listener in this situation is they have the experience of being “talked at” rather than “talked to”.
-The listener not only loses connection to the speaker’s needs, they also internally begin to prepare their own case.
-Before you know it the conversation escalates into an argument.
+What happens for the listener in this situation is that he or she has the experience of being "talked at" rather than "talked to".
+The listener not only loses connection to the speaker's needs, he or she also internally begins to prepare his or her own case.
+Before you know it, the conversation escalates into an argument.

 The speaker in the second example could have been heard more deeply by stopping after the first sentence and than adding a specific request, like this: